operator-framework/operator-sdk/doc/proposals/scorecard-security.md

 A good explanation can be found [here](https://kubesec.io/basics/containers-securitycontext-runasuser/) as some reference links.

+> NOTE: Regards OCP the users attribute to the containers will be by default > 10000.
+The OCP installation will use `"openshift.io/sa.scc.uid-range": "1000000000/10000"`.
+See [here](https://github.com/openshift/openshift-tools/search?q=openshift.io%2Fsa.scc.uid-range&unscoped_q=openshift.io%2Fsa.scc.uid-range).

 **Containers are using root as user**

 Malicious users with full as as root can compromise not just the container but the host as well.